Nirav-Soni-1806/demo/README.md

-#Empty project created for GIT
+#updated project created for GIT